Building Remote Office Culture with a Watercooler Channel

 As if being the cradle of modern-day innovation wasn’t enough, the technology sector offers a veritable cornucopia of work perks.
 You’ve probably heard about Google’s famous nap pods, paid paternity leave, cooking classes, massages, and more.

 But I’m going to argue that a company culture where contributions are acknowledged and employees are comfortable enough to bring their whole selves to work — wherever they physically choose to work – is one of the best work perks you can offer.
 Here at Revelry, one of the many perks we enjoy is the option to work remotely whenever we want.

-How do you build company culture when working offsite?
+How do you build a company culture when working offsite?

 As a people person with a penchant for the observation of human behavior, I set out to determine the fragility of a culture inhabited predominantly online.

-Office culture is a made up of the collective mindset of a group of individuals…
+Office culture is made up of the collective mindset of a group of individuals…

 …and the social dynamics within that group.
 I spoke to my colleagues about how our location-flexible work policy affects our office culture.
 Resoundingly, they argued that our office culture is a reflection of our core values, and that by following those values, our team simply gets stronger as we grow and spread out geographically.